 I don’t know anyone who doesn’t drool over a box full of colorful donuts.
 At my old job I had a boss that was a serious donut lover.
 He’d bring in a huge box of donuts at least monthly for the office–probably part of what made him so popular!
 It was always fun to see how particular everyone in the office was about their donuts—everyone seems to have their favorite.

 When I go to a bakery I absolutely love seeing all of the fun donut flavors, glazes and fillings, but ultimately I get one of my two favorites every single time; a maple bar, or an old fashioned cake/sour cream donut.
 Out of all the choices in the world, I can never seem to steer away from those two!

 This Old Fashioned Sour Cream Donuts recipe is a total classic.
-They are soft, moist and cake-y.
-And who can resist that glaze they’re dipped in?
-DELISH!
-The best thing about them though (besides how easy they are to make), is that you don’t have to wait hours for them to rise!
+They are soft and cake-y, and who can resist that glaze they’re dipped in?
+Delicious!
+The best thing about these homemade donuts (besides how easy they are to make), is that you don’t have to wait hours for them to rise, and you don’t need a special donut pan to make them!
 They can be whipped together fairly quickly for your snarfing pleasure 😉

 - 1 teaspoon salt